cbennington852/ScikitGrow/readme.md

 ## Running the current GUI
 Warning; this is a work in progress, and bugs are a near guarantee.
-This has been tested on Linux, and nothing else.
 To install windows (Requires https://www.msys2.org/ and pacman): Run the following script from within the msys2 w64 terminal.
 ```
 ./install_windows